giuseppelazzara98/polito-se2-22-18-HT/client/tests.md

 #### Procedure

 1. the user can zoom in or zoom out the map with the + or  - button in the upper left corner of the modal
+2. the user can move the map view by keeping pressed the mouse and movint the mouse
-2. pressing with the mouse the reference points in the hike , the user can see the description of it
+3. pressing with the mouse the reference points in the hike , the user can see the description of it
-3. pressing the x button in the upper right corner, the modal map will close,returning to the hike table
+4. pressing the x button in the upper right corner, the modal map will close,returning to the hike table

 #### Expected result